Skip to main content

 Inventory number 223046.

 Seth Thomas was born in Wolcott, Connecticut, in 1785.
 He was apprenticed as a carpenter and joiner and worked building houses and barns.
 He started in the clock business in 1807, working for clockmaker Eli Terry.
 Thomas formed a clock-making partnership in Plymouth, Connecticut, with Eli Terry and Silas Hoadley as Terry, Thomas & Hoadley.
-In 1810, he bought Terry’s clock business, making tall clocks with wooden movements.
-He chose to sell his partnership in 1812, moving in 1813 to Plymouth Hollow, Connecticut, where he set up a factory to make metal-movement clocks.
+In 1810, he bought Terry's clock business, making tall clocks with wooden movements.
+Seth chose to sell his shares in the partnership in 1812, moving in 1813 to Plymouth Hollow, Connecticut, where he set up a factory to make metal-movement clocks.
 In 1817, he added shelf and mantel clocks.
 By the mid-1840s, He successfully transitioned to brass movements and expanded his operations by building a brass rolling mill and a cotton factory.
-His clock business expanded until it became one of the “BIG Seven” in Connecticut and competed at every price point, from kitchen clocks to precision regulators.
-He made the clock that is used in Fireman’s Hall.
-He died in 1859, at which point the company was taken over by his son, Aaron, who added many styles and improvements after his father’s death.
+In 1853, He incorporated the business but continued to be the majority shareholder.
+This clock business expanded until it became one of the "BIG Seven" in Connecticut.
+Their product line had offerings that competed at every price point, from kitchen clocks to precision regulators.
+Seth Thomas died in 1859.
+The community of Plymouth Hollow so revered him that they changed the name on July 6, 1875, to Thomaston in his honor.
+After his death, his son, Aaron, took over the company's leadership.
+Aaron is credited with increasing the business by adding a number of new case styles and improving production methods.
 The company went out of business in the 1980s.

 • Seth Thomas Office Calendar No. 10 in cherry.
 A double dial wall clock.
 223046.
 Delaney Antique Clocks.